UPennCBE544/CBE544-2025/ProjectDescription.md

 <a name='intro'></a>

 ## Project Introduction ##

-Goal: The main scientific goal is to probe the oxygen evolution reaction (OER) chemistry on higher Miller index surface facets of RuO<sub>2</sub> by simulating the adsorption of O, OH, H, OOH, OO, and H<sub>2</sub>O on various active sites.
-With the data generated, we aim to construct thermodynamic stability diagrams relative to bulk-cleaved surfaces and identify the most stable surface configurations as my group frequently does.
-Note, we will not consider defected surfaces due to the significantly increased workload they would impose.
-Students will compare their simulated nanoparticle models with experimentally derived nanoparticles, providing insights into the stability and morphology of nanoparticles during electrochemical processes.
+Material: MXenes are an emerging family of two-dimensional transition metal carbides and nitrides with the general formula M<sub>n+1</sub>X<sub>n</sub>T<sub>x</sub> (n = 1-4), where M is an early transition metal (Sc, Ti, Zr, V, Nb, Ta, etc), X is C or N, and T is a surface group such as O, F, Cl, and OH.
+Its main properties are: scalable synthesis, solution processability, large surface-to-volume ratio, high metallic conductivity, and mechanical strength.
+Due to these properties, applications for energy storage, composites, and optoelectronics are being explored.

+Goal: The main scientific goal is to design a potential catalytic reaction from functionalzied Nb<sub>2</sub>C MXenes.
+First, we will look at the Cl-terminated Nb<sub>2</sub>C MXenes and adsorb cycloalkane, cycloalkene, cycloalkyne from 1~10 carbon loop and find a thermodynamically optimal adsorption configuration by calculating the adsorption energy.
+And we will run DOS, bader charge calculations to analyze the system and probe into the electronic/thermodynamic properties of the system to design a possible pathway of catalytic reaction.

 <a name='MO'></a>

 ### Motivation ###

+- **Synthesis of 2D Organometallic Material**: MXene is a 2 dimentional transitional metal carbide or nitride which allows the material to be easily tunable with surface modification to have drastically  different properties.
+A deeper understanding of thermodynamic stability and adsorption mechanism supports the advancement of sustainable and ecnomically attractive option for active electrocatalysts.

+- **Adsorption Configuration and Optimization**: By modeling different surface configuration of the adsorption, we gain insight into how environmental conditions (vacancy, dehydrogenation, temperature, etc.) and configuration influence the adsorption stability.
+This could lead to optimization strategies that improve catalyst activity and stability by tuning vacancy rates and ligand environment.

 - **Catalyst Design for Functional Efficiency**: Selecting catalysts with the right functional properties is crucial for enabling manufacturable technologies.
 This includes considerations for cost efficiency, performance, durability, raw material abundance, and environmental impact.
-This project will specifically lend itself toward oulining a framework for studying activity and stability of nanoparticles.
+This project will specifically lend itself toward oulining a framework for studying activity and stability of functionalized MXenes.

-- **Sustainable Energy Applications**: The function we are designing for is the oxygen evolution reaction.
-A deeper understanding of nanocrystal stability and activity supports the advancement of stable and active electrocatalysts, which are essential for sustainable hydrogen fuel generation and other clean energy technologies.

-- **Nanoparticle Shape Control and Optimization**: By modeling nanoparticle shapes, we gain insight into how environmental conditions (pH, applied potential, temperature, pressure, etc.) and chemical composition influence facet exposure and shape.
-This could lead to optimization strategies that improve catalyst activity and stability by tuning facet ratios and crystal morphology.

-- **Experimental Comparison and Data Validation**: By aligning nanoparticle shapes, surface facets, and catalytic behaviors observed in simulations with those measured experimentally, we can validate our models and refine predictive accuracy.
-This comparison helps identify discrepancies, improve our understanding of real-world conditions, and build confidence in the applicability of the computational framework for guiding experimental design and optimizing catalyst performance
+- **Experimental Comparison and Data Validation**: By aligning the surface configuration, adsorption, and catalytic behaviors observed in simulations with those measured experimentally, we can validate our models and refine predictive accuracy.
+This comparison helps identify discrepancies, improve our understanding of real-world conditions, and build confidence in the applicability of the computational framework for guiding experimental design and optimizing catalyst performance.

 <a name='Terms'></a>